 compare, estimate, and determine measurements in various contexts

-Provide students with true or false statements, such as the ones below.
-Ask them to explain their rationale using their knowledge of metric prefixes and a unit’s size; their understanding of place value; and their mental math strategies for multiplying and dividing by 10, 100, or 1000.
+Have students discuss whether given statements, such as those below, are true or false.
+Have them explain their rationale using their knowledge of metric prefixes and a unit’s size; their understanding of place value; and their mental math strategies for multiplying by 10, 100, or 1000.
 Have them estimate whether the result will be larger or smaller and describe how many times greater one unit is than the other.